saibhreas/baysider-dock1/README.md

       * /api/v1/users

     /v1 is implemented to allow for AGILE production.  /vx may be implemented later on depending on site changes and api development

+  3 Clean code for readability and scalability

+    create config for dotenv
+    create route folder and js

+  4 Create controllers (middleware introduction)

+    Login

 Documentation practices

   Files